EURODEO/e-soh/datastore/README.md

 `PGBUSER`        | No  | `postgres`         | PostgreSQL user name
 `PGPASSWORD`     | No  | `mysecretpassword` | PostgreSQL password
 `PGDBNAME`       | No  | `data`             | PostgreSQL database name

+**TODO:** Ensure that these variables are [passed properly](https://docs.docker.com/compose/environment-variables/set-environment-variables/) to the relevant `docker compose` commands.
+Any secrets should be passed using a [special mechanism](https://docs.docker.com/compose/use-secrets/), etc.

 ## Testing the datastore service with gRPCurl